 Plot is the under-the-surface weaving of various lines of action or sets of events so that the story builds steadily from the beginning through the middle to the end.
-More particularly, plot tracks the intricate dance between the hero and all of his opponents as they fight for the same goal.
+More particularly, plot tracks the intricate dance between the main character and all of the main character’s opponents as they fight for the same goal.
 It is a combination of what happens and how those events are revealed to the audience.

-The ordered narration of those events, but that order isn’t necessarily chronological.
-The plot controls the way ini which the questions readers ask about the story are answered, what information is given immediately and what information is deferred.
+Plot is the ordered narration of those events, but that order isn’t necessarily chronological.
+The plot controls the way in which the questions readers ask about the story are answered, what information is given immediately and what information is deferred.
 As well as altering the order of the events in the story, a plot can manipulate the story by the duration of events–the amount of attention it gives to particular events–and by the frequency of events–the number of times it tells about them.
-Plots are made up of summaries and scenes.
+Plots are made up of narrative summaries and scenes.
 The writer has full control of pacing at any given point.
 A summary might condense five months into a paragraph.
 A scene might cover five pages.

 In other words, story is the chronological order readers discover when they ask “what happened next”?
 And plot is the order readers experience when they pay attention to what happens next as they read.

 Not all stories have plots.
 Lyrical short stories are sometimes called ‘plotless’.
 Plots are highly encouraged if you’re writing for a wide audience, but as Michael Foley writes in his book The Age of Absurdity, stories with plots have a downside.
 He’s basically describing the ideology of the Literary Impressionists: